 3. File early.

-The longer you wait to fill out the FAFSA, the longer it will be before colleges reach out to you with your financial aid award letters.
+The longer you wait to fill out your FAFSA form, the longer it will be before colleges reach out to you with your financial aid award letters.
 As soon as you have those award letters, you can start comparing the prices of your potential colleges!
 Also know that there may be less financial aid available as more students are accepted and offered scholarships and grants—so don’t wait.

 4. Read carefully and double check your info: